ap29600/dama-rs/README.md

          -    # child 2
               # etc ...

+# displays some text
 Label : "some text"

+# displays a picture
 Image : "/absolute/path/to/image"
         # the image will not be resized, you will have to resize
         # the source file for the time being

+# performs an action, but has no state
 Button :
     - "the button's label"
     - "notify-send \"click!\""
         # the command to be executed on click

+# holds a boolean value
 Checkbox :
     - "the label"
     - "echo true"